The one with the one that's not the one.

 - Hooker with a Heart of Gold: Hartigan assumes Rosita is a prostitute when she tells her, "I doubt he paid you to talk."
 Word of God confirms it, although the outfit gives an indication.
-As does her statement that she was out alone, late at the night, at the docks when the man she knows as the Doctor rescued her from a Cyberman attack.
+As does her statement that she was out alone, late at the night, at the docks when Jackson Lake rescued her from a Cyberman attack.

 - Hypocrite: Hartigan, in one breath, explains that she joined with the Cybermen because they offered her liberation (from men, it's implied), and tells Rosita to be quiet because she's probably not paid to talk.
 Given the setting, there is probably some degree of racism and classism at work here as well.